Travvit/cacher/README.md

 cachedObject.ttlBucketsMethod('Tester');
 ```

-You can also use the Injection pattern to return cachified instances of regular components:
+You can also use the Assembly pattern to return cachified instances of regular components:
 ```javascript
 // The following returns a cachified DAL.
 NOTE: The DAL class has implemented the Cacheable interface. getDAL() {